 Periodically, Places for People participates in events to better the community in which we serve.
 Below are some examples of either upcoming or past events.

-The Kirkwood location of Plowsharing Crafts will donate 15% of its proceeds between 5-8 p.m. this Friday, Dec.
+The Kirkwood location of Plowsharing Crafts donated 15% of its proceeds between 5-8 p.m. on Friday, Dec.
 6, 2013, to the Places for People Faith Team.
 The Faith Team serves refugees who are survivors of torture.

-Two of PfP's dedicated staff members, Donnie and Tim, and two of their friends are hosting a gallery opening at Blank Space, 2847 Cherokee Street in St. Louis, from 7-10 p.m. on Friday, August 2.
+Two of PfP's dedicated staff members, Donnie and Tim, and two of their friends hosted a gallery opening at Blank Space, 2847 Cherokee Street in St. Louis, on Friday, August 2.

-In addition to "custom affordable artwork for everyone" that will be on display and for sale, there will be refreshments.
-Live music will begin at 10 p.m.
+In addition to "custom affordable artwork for everyone" that was on display and for sale, there was also refreshments.

-During the gallery opening, the artists will be collecting non-perishable food and personal hygiene products to be donated to Places for People.
+During the gallery opening and throughout the month of August, the artists collected non-perishable food and personal hygiene products for Places for People.
 Visit our Wish List page to see more information about the items that are most needed to help the people served by Places for People.

 Practicing Yoga Studio is celebrating its grand opening this weekend with free classes.
 All classes between Friday and Sunday will be complimentary!
 Practicing Yoga Studio will choose a different organization each month to "support through service."
 Places for People is grateful to be the first organization chosen by Practicing Yoga Studio as a beneficiary.
 Donations will be accepted during the grand opening weekend, with 100% of the proceeds benefiting Places for People.
 See the schedule below to find a free class that interests you.